Poyters/stella/README.md

 ### Version 0.4.0 (unreleased)
 - Stella module can return current version of package
 - Add Fibonacci sequence
-- Add counting sort
+- Add implementation of counting sort
-- Add quick sort
 - Create clamp method for a Number module that clamps number in min-max range
 - Create nearly equal method to Number module that determines whether number is equal to the other by given epsilon
 - Add Binary search algorithm